s-magante/Cyclystic_Case_Study/README.md

 ## Conclusion

-My analysis shows that annual members and casual riders use Cyclystic bikes differently.
-I found that members primarily use Cyclystic bikes during the weekday during commute hours most likely for daily transportation.
-In contrast, casual riders use Cyclystic bikes during weekends and midday hours most likely for leisure and recreation.
+My analysis shows that annual members and casual riders use Cyclistic bikes differently.
+I found that members primarily use Cyclistic bikes during the weekday during commute hours most likely for daily transportation.
+In contrast, casual riders use Cyclistic bikes during weekends and midday hours most likely for leisure and recreation.

 ## Recommendation for Conversion

-### After analyzing the data, I would recommend the following to convert casual riders to annual members:
+#### After analyzing the data, I would recommend the following to convert casual riders to annual members:

 * Flexible membership options that cater to recreational/occasional riders
 * Emphasize cost savings and convenience for frequent riders